Mutable Populations is an additional plug-in to automatically generate customized crowds or populations from an existing Mutable Object.

 (6) Define what Tags are appliable to each of the options of the enum.

-The right panel (7) shows a preview of what would be generated with the current settings.
+The lower right panel (7) shows a preview of what would be generated with the current settings.

 They are generated each time the "Test Population Class" button (8) is pressed.
 The amount of Customizable Object Instances generated can be defined using the down arrow next to the button, the default is ten.